Every great artistic movement has had its gathering place.

 Cornell University '24

 “I’m an artist that was looking to attend a workshop or two at the academy.
 After a single workshop, I was hooked.
 The Russian academic approach that Princeton Academy of Art follows is so refreshing and lively.
 I learned how to analyze form from the inside out instead of only seeing form tonally.
 It was an eye-opening experience and I feel I can use what I’ve learned prior in conjunction with these new skills and really improve my work.
-I will definitely be back!”"Lucas Crasy
+I will definitely be back!”"Jessica McConnell

 SELECTED WORKS